Alternative methods

 Proteins have a wide range of functions within the cell and therefore contain a great deal of information about the state of the cell.
 They are essential components of the organism, determining how metabolism proceeds and which products are synthesised, broken down or degraded.
 The occurrence of a physiological, pharmacological or toxicological event will modify this protein composition and therefore the function of the cell.

-Based on data from these in omic analyzes and comparison with control profiles or known characteristics, these methods help ensure patient safety during clinical studies or the marketing of drugs by providing better predictability and detection of adverse effects that may be observed in humans.
+Based on data from in omic analyzes and comparison with control profiles or known characteristics, these methods help ensure patient safety during clinical studies or the marketing of drugs by providing better predictability and detection of adverse effects that may be observed in humans.

 In omic methods represent four main levels of analysis: